-At a time when one in every eight Rhode Island households is experiencing food insecurity, about 100,000 tons of food is buried in the Central Landfill each year.
+At a time when one in every nine Rhode Island households is experiencing food insecurity, about 100,000 tons of food is buried in the Central Landfill each year.
 According to the Natural Resources Defense Council, food waste is the number one component in our nation’s landfills, and costs American families $165 billion each year.
 Here are tools you can use at home to prevent food waste.
 Resource Recovery also offers free Food: Too Good to Waste workshops to RI groups.
 The workshop and the accompanying tools were developed by the RI Food Policy Council, in partnership the U.S. EPA Region 1.
 We thank them for allowing us to use their resources for this important work!

 Did you know that the only food carrying an actual expiration date is infant formula?
 “Sell by,” “Best by,” “Use by,” etc., are terms the food industry uses to mean many different things, but none are related to food safety.
 Confusion over these dates results in billions of pounds of perfectly good food being thrown out in the U.S. Check out the short film Expired, and if you don’t think you waste that much food, try storing your would-be wasted food in a container in your fridge for a week or two.
 You’ll be surprised.
 So how do you know how long food will last?
 Read more on expiration dates and use search tools such as USDA's FoodKeeper app and StillTasty.com.